matfish2/vue-formular/README.md

 # Vue Formular

-This vue.js package offers a comperhensive solution to HTML form management, including presentation and validation.
+This vue.js package offers a comperhensive solution for HTML form management, including presentation and validation.
 The presentation is based on [Bootstrap's form component](http://getbootstrap.com/css/#forms).

 - [Dependencies](#dependencies)